|The original mill at North Wales was built

 a grist mill and distillery.
 It was

-forty by sixty feet in dimensions, and three
+forty feet wide, sixty feet long, and three

 stories in height, with an attic.
 At the time of

 finishing the mill the proprietor was obliged to

 sell it.
 Elias.
 K. Freed and Jonas and David

 Moyer were the purchasers.
 The new firm

 building into a planing mill, using the other

 In March, 1862, the building was destroyed by